-Sales forecasting is more challenging for new businesses.
+Sales forecasting is more challenging for new businesses with no sales history to call on.
 If you are starting out, you will need to be guided by market research as well as any initial sales you have made.
-Knowledge of potential and existing customers as well as the influence of competitors is invaluable when forecasting.

 "Sales forecasting is an art as well as a science," Hurst says.
 "Imagination must be used to determine factors that will hinder as well as help your sales success.
 But this must be tempered with hard-headed research and detailed analysis of the facts.

-It is better to under-estimate sales than to over-estimate and spend too much on resources.
+When in doubt, it is better to be cautious and under-estimate sales than to over-estimate and spend too much on resources.